ifratmitul/Portfolio-backend/README.md

 ## Run front-end

-Change directory to client/ then run `npm run dev` in your terminal.
+Change directory to client/ run `npm install` then run `npm run dev` in your terminal.